 About the members

-Andrew has worked in the Victorian prison system for 33 years, rising to the rank of General Manager at Loddon Prison in 2009.
-In 2017, Andrew took on his next challenge as General Manager of Malmsbury Youth Justice Centre.
-In his current role, Andrew is responsible for the overall operations of the centre and is committed to developing positive relationships with the local community.
+Joseph Tonu has a background in social justice and community engagement, having worked in the Victorian prison system for 6 years.
+In 2017, Joseph took on his next challenge as the Senior Operations Manager of the Malmsbury Youth Justice Centre.
+In his current role as the Acting General Manager at Malmsbury, Joseph is responsible for the overall operations of the centre and is committed to developing positive working relationships with the local community.

 Chris has lived in Malmsbury for 30 years and worked as a teacher and careers counsellor in the area for 40 years.
 Chris was previously President of the Youth Training Centre School Council, now known as Parkville College.
 Chris is passionate about the environment and is currently a member of the Malmsbury District Landcare Group, the Friends of the Garden Committee and is a volunteer at the Malmsbury Primary School, where he runs a range of environmental programs.